Dyslexia Symptoms List and What Is Dyslexia Really Like?

 For an initial screenings, I recommend taking your child to a developmental optometrist and an educational evaluator, generally a psychologist, neuropsychologist, or educational consultant.

 You can find a develpmental optometrist through the College of Optometrists in Vision Development at **http://www.covd.org/.
 If your child does have an occular motor deficiency (difficulty with smooth eye movements), then there are home therapy programs available.
-One that we have used is called **Home Vision Therapy.
+The vision therapy we used is called **Home Vision Therapy.

 You can call your pediatrician to get a recommendation for a qualified psycho-educational evaluator or call the local chapter of **CHADD or International Dyslexia Association for additional guidance.